How does a solar inverter work?

-Different types of solar inverters vary in terms of function, cost, and compatibility.
+• Inverter types differ in function, cost, and compatibility.

-Many contemporary solar inverters offer advanced safety and performance-monitoring features.
+• Many current solar inverters include safety and performance-monitoring features.

 What is a solar inverter?

-A solar inverter is a device in a home solar power system that converts DC electricity from solar panels into AC power for home use.
-It enables grid compatibility, battery storage, and efficient energy management through MPPT technology (more on that below).
+A solar inverter is the device in a home solar power system that converts DC electricity from the panels into AC power for household use.
+It also enables grid compatibility, battery storage, and efficient energy management through MPPT technology, covered below.

 How does a solar inverter work?